JohnByrneJames/student_data_inheritance/README.md

 empty.
 This demonstrates how it can use all the attributes and methods in its parent class.

-This is demonstrated in the parent classes file:
+This is demonstrated in the parent classes file: <br>
 ⚫ Here John is an instance of the DevOpsStudent class, it has taken two values that are assigned into into the attributes it inherited from the parent class. <br>
  ⚫ Secondly the parent classes method called print_details() has been called in this class even though it has not been